Skip to content

 override fun onCreate() {

-// If the agreement has been agreed, initialize in Application
+// If already agreed to the policy, initialize in Application

 if (agreeProtocol) {